Huncho-J/SwapCentral-Sale/README.md

 SCT is currently set to the RATE of 1SCT = 1WEI and only one cant be purchased at a time.
 Only 1 million SCT have been minted for this sale.
 # Some project features
-- Central Token and SwapCentral Token Sale contract run on audited openzeppelin smart contract library
+- The Central Token and SwapCentral Token Sale contract run on audited openzeppelin smart contract library
 - The CrowdSale.sol used by the token sale contract was taken from openzeppelin V2.x and adapted to fit V4.x which supports      solidity ^0.8.0.
-- project has ongoing unit testing located in "./test" directory.
+- project has ongoing unit testing located in the "./test" directory.
 The test files are managed by truffle and chai testing framework.
 # Next Updates
-- Work on frontend react styling. *Add MetaMask login button
+- Work on the frontend react styling. *Add MetaMask login button
-- Enable multiple token purchase
+- Enable multiple token purchase with MAX purchase set to 500SCT
 - integrate backend with Moralis
 - Add deflationary features to Central Token.